-You need a well-written job description for everyone in the company, including the owner.
+You need a written job description for everyone in the company, including the owner.
 You can’t expect an employee to do a job they do not know they’re supposed to be doing.
-A well-written job description also eliminates the possible conflict between two employees when both of them think something is or isn’t their job.
+A written job description eliminates possible conflict when two or more employees think something is or isn’t their job.

 I was consulting with a construction business some time back and, as I always do, I interviewed each of the key employees.
 After I was done, I sat down with the owner to discuss the employees and he told me he was very upset that “Joe” wasn’t doing his job as foreman of the cabinet shop.